neondatabase/website/content/docs/manage/endpoints.md

 ```

 <Admonition type="tip">
 You can also use `EXPLAIN ANALYZE` with the `FILECACHE` option to view data for LFC hits and misses.
-See [Viewing LFC metrics with EXPLAIN ANALYZE](/docs/extensions/neon#viewing-lfc-metrics-with-explain-analyze).
+See [View LFC metrics with EXPLAIN ANALYZE](/docs/extensions/neon#view-lfc-metrics-with-explain-analyze).
 </Admonition>

 For OLTP workloads, you should aim for a `file_cache_hit_ratio` above 99%.
 If you hit ration is below that, your working set may not be fully or adequately in memory.
 In this case, consider using a larger compute with more memory.
 Please keep in mind that the statistics are for the entire compute, not specific databases or tables.